NeLy-EPFL/antennal-grooming/README.md

 - `src/`
   Contains Jupyter notebooks for generating figures.
-  - `FigureX.ipynb` – Notebook to generate Figure X.
+  - `FigureX.ipynb` – Notebook to generate Figure X. Expected outputs are shown in the beginning of each notebook.
   - `prepare_data/` – Additional code for preprocessing the data.

 - `results/`